Italian Grilled Cheese Sloppy Joe's

 Recipe for Making Old Fashioned Sloppy Joe's (1950s Style)

-1. To make the old fashioned classic recipe here's what you do:
+1. To make the old-fashioned classic recipe, here's what you do:

-2. saute the meat first with 1 - 1/2 pounds ground beef until the pink is gone with 1 large white onion roughly chopped
+2. Sauté the meat first with 1 - 1/2 pounds ground beef until the pink is gone, with 1 large white onion roughly chopped

-3. add salt, black pepper to taste 1 cup ketchup, 2 Tablespoons apple cider vinegar, 2 Tablespoons Worcestershire sauce, 2 packed Tablespoons brown sugar, 2 Tablespoons yellow mustard simmer for around 30 minutes on low till is thickens slightly.
-Take 6 hamburger sized buns, and pile onto the soft buns
+3. Add salt, black pepper to taste, 1 cup ketchup, 2 Tablespoons apple cider vinegar, 2 Tablespoons Worcestershire sauce, 2 packed Tablespoons brown sugar, 2 Tablespoons yellow mustard.
+Simmer for around 30 minutes on low till is thickens slightly.
+Take 6 hamburger-sized buns, and pile onto the soft buns

-4. For the Grilled Cheese version photo shown below:(add regular white bread and sharp cheddar to make a grilled style sloppy joe see photo below or just pile onto hamburger buns like the 1950s version)
+4. For the Grilled Cheese version photo shown below:(add regular white bread and sharp cheddar to make a grilled style sloppy joe, see photo below, or just pile onto hamburger buns like the 1950s version)

 this is a old fashioned 1950s style sloppy joe made into grilled cheese using all ingredients from scratch on a black plate